 Silvester Schlebrügge

-I am a PhD candidate in the Department of Politics and International Studies (2021-2025) and a recipient of the PAIS studentship.
-I hold an MSc in International Relations Theory (LSE), an MA in Psychosocial Studies (Birkbeck), and a BA in International Relations and Anthropology (Sussex).
-My project is supervised by Nick Vaughan-Williams (PAIS) and John Solomos (Sociology).
+I was recently awarded my PhD in the department of Politics and International Studies and am set to join the Institute of Advanced Study as an Early Career Fellow in April 2026.
+My doctoral project, titled Back in Line?
+The Racialised Aesthetics of the UK’s Small Boats Crisis, was supervised by Nick Vaughan-Williams (PAIS) and John Solomos (Sociology) and funded through a PAIS studentship.
+I also hold an MSc in International Relations Theory (LSE), an MA in Psychosocial Studies (Birkbeck) and a BA in International Relations and Anthropology (Sussex).

 Research